XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Skeleton of 3 Problem Instances

-Since we have just mentioned \mzinc, let us claim again that \xt is not a modeling language. \xt has no advanced control structures and no mechanism for separating model and data, but aims at being an intermediate format, simple to be used by both the human and the machine (parser/solver) while keeping the structure of the problems.
+Since we have just mentioned \mzinc, let us recall again that \x3 is not a modeling language. \x3 has no advanced control structures and no mechanism for separating model and data, but aims at being an intermediate format, simple to be used by both the human and the machine (parser/solver) while keeping the structure of the problems.
+However, the user can use \p3 \cite{pycsp3} as modeling libraries for generating \x3 instances.